 Artificial intelligence (AI) is no longer a futuristic concept confined to science fiction.
 It’s embedded in our phones, powering our search engines, optimizing supply chains, detecting diseases, and driving cars.
 AI is fundamentally transforming industries, economies, and society at large.
 This global disruption wave presents tremendous opportunities and unprecedented challenges for businesses, governments, and individuals.

 AI adoption is accelerating worldwide.
-According to international market forecasts, the global AI market is expected to grow from $206.6 billion in 2024 to over $1.5 trillion by 2030, driven by advances in machine learning, natural language processing, robotics, and computer vision.
+According to BCC Research, the global market for AI disruption is projected to grow from $206.6 billion in 2024 to nearly $1.5 trillion in 2030 at a compound annual growth rate (CAGR) of 40% during the forecast period, driven by advances in machine learning, natural language processing, robotics, and computer vision.
 What began as isolated innovation hubs in Silicon Valley has become a global phenomenon.

 AI’s global reach underscores its importance as a technology and a new foundation for international competitiveness and social development.